The Basics - Part 2

 Return to Part 1 Advance to Part 3

-Described below is the process by which Wah Chang must have gone about in creating the comm prop, broken down into the various components.
-Most likely he did all the tasks by himself, but possible assistance from his former Project Unlimited staff cannot be ruled out.
+Described below are the sources and/or processes by which Wah Chang must have made his comm props, broken down into the various components.
+Most likely he did all the tasks by himself, but possible assistance from his former Project Unlimited staff can't be ruled out.
 Often it is noted that Star Trek was a show done on the cheap, and that everything, props included, was fashioned to be just good enough to get by.
 And yet here in Wah's work we see amazing attention given to some details - but then lackluster craftsmanship in others.
-It is a dichotomy we attempt where ever possible to flesh out, believing as we do that behind most every choice is a reason...
+It is a dichotomy we attempt where possible to explore, believing as we do that behind most every choice is a reason...

 Shells (<< link to detailed "Parts" page)